November 8. Kazinform's timeline of major events

 EVENTS

-1997 – A solemn ceremony of transferring state symbols of the Republic of Kazakhstan and President’s Standard to Akmola is held at the Kazakh President’s residence.

-2002 – The Government of the Republic of Kazakhstan decrees to establish a new national company with 100% state ownership interest on the basis of Kazakh News Agency (KazAAG, previously KazTAG).
-The presentation of Kazinform National Company JSC takes place on March 19, 2003.
+2002 – The Government decrees to establish a new national company with 100% state ownership interest on the ground of Kazakh News Agency (KazAAG, previously KazTAG).
+Kazinform National Company JSC took place on March 19, 2003.

-2004 – The first session of the Club of SCO Ambassadors is held at the Kazakh Foreign Ministry.

 2004 – The Quran of 1907 is handed to Semipalatinsk Mosque in Kazan.